-All symbols are things that represent something else.
-I focus on those created by a collective understanding either locally, influenced by culture and context or understood globally based on human experience.
-My work is influenced by art production that isolates and discusses those symbols, ranging from minimalism to communication art.
-More than anything, my body of work exploits the signifiers relayed through iconic symbols.
+While all symbols are constructs that represent something else, I focus on those created by a collective understanding, locally, influenced by culture and context or understood globally based on human experience.
+My work isolates and discusses those symbols, ranging from minimalism to communication art.
+More than anything, my work exploits the signifiers relayed through iconic symbols.
 It looks at how icons can be complemented through their various linguistic messages and how they can be manipulated to change historical circumstances.

 “Haram eh Massomeen va Shohadha – Threshold of the Innocents and Martyred, I hand carved a wooden shrine sculpture and installation, physically inspired by my family’s shrine in Sari, Iran.
 The shrine was dedicated to people killed by law enforcement.
 Inside was a second rectangular layer nearly equal the size of the outside structure made of plexi-glass.
 I performed inside the shrine, writing all of the incidents I could find internationally of civilian deaths by police or military.
 I wrote backward so it could be legible from the outside.

 In other shrine pieces, I have used items not traditional to the Shia practice but in that spirit of using materials to fit different contexts.
 Some shrines installations are made of plastic knives, others made of string bikinis.
 All of these installations are representative of the labor and struggles of transnational culturally Muslim people.